Stratio/cassandra-lucene-index/doc/documentation.rst

         }'
     };

-**Example 3:** Index a buffer 50 kilometres around the area of a city
+**Example 3:** Index a buffer 50 kilometres around the area of a city:

 .. image:: /doc/resources/geo_shape_mapper_example_3.png
     :width: 100%